AntoineTrabia/CV/README.md

 # GitHub Portfolio

-Welcome to my CV folder!
 This repository showcases some of my past projects to demonstrate my skills and experience in programming & data science.

 ## Project 1: Machine Learning Project
 This project consisted of two elements: